jebaum/vim-tmuxify/README.md

 ## Installation

-Just put the file into autoload/.
+Put the file into ~/.vim/autoload/.

+Or just clone it into ~/.vim/bundle/.

 ## Usage